-Avantor does not engage in corruption or bribery to obtain or retain business, and is committed to abiding by the United States Foreign Corrupt Practices Act (referred to as the FCPA) and the anti-corruption and anti-bribery laws of every country in which we operate.
+Avantor does not engage in corruption or bribery to obtain or retain business, and is committed to abiding by the United States Foreign Corrupt Practices Act (referred to as the FCPA) the UK Bribery Act, the UN Convention Against Corruption, and the anti-corruption and anti-bribery laws of every country in which we operate.
 Avantor prohibits associates from improperly giving anything of value to a government official while conducting business on behalf of Avantor.
 Avantor and our associates are also required to maintain books and records that accurately and fairly reflect all payments, expenses, and transactions involving government officials.